coej94/ArduinoExam/README.md

 # ArduinoExam
+This is the code for our useless box project.
-Exam project for IOT Subject - 4.semester at Copenhagen Business Academy
+IOT exam 09 January 2018 - Copenhagen Business Academy